vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/profile-system.md

 ## Alternative keys

 Shopper profiles and addresses are accessible via API by a unique `profileId`.
 However, it is also possible to use alternative keys.
 Currently, there are two allowed alternative keys:

 - `email`
 - `document`

-[block:callout]
-{
-  "type": "warning",
-  "body": "Note that, in this context, the `document` field means the document number registered by the store customer."
+>⚠️ Note that, in this context, the `document` field means the document number registered by the store customer.
-}
-[/block]

 To do this, you must replace the `profileId` path parameter with the key of your choice and send the name of the field that will be used in the query parameter `alternativeKey`.

 ## Masked data